cloudberrydb/cloudberrydb/README.md

 [main gpdb repository](https://github.com/greenplum-db/gpdb) on GitHub.
 At the same time, we are very eager to receive contributions from anybody in the wider Greenplum community.
-This section covers all you need to know if you want to see your code or documentation changes be added to Greenplum repository and to the future releases of Greenplum.
+This section covers all you need to know if you want to see your code or documentation changes be added to Greenplum and appear in the future releases.

 ### Getting started